Juvenile court fees and costs are invisible shackles that tether children to a broken system

 “5 Prosecutors with a Fresh Approach”

-Profile of five reform-minded prosecutors: Andrew Warren, Scott Colom, Kim Foxx, Aramis Ayala, and Kim Ogg.
+Profile of five reform-minded prosecutors including Andrew Warren, Scott Colom, Kim Foxx, and Aramis Ayala.
 Read more here.

 “A Wiser Generation of Prosecutors”

-NY Times editorial notes some of the newly elected prosecutors — including Denver (CO) District Attorney Beth McCann, Harris County (Houston, TX) District Attorney Kim Ogg, and Cook County (Chicago, IL) State’s Attorney Kim Foxx — who are revisiting the role of the prosecutor and embracing new thinking and practices.
+NY Times editorial notes some of the newly elected prosecutors — including Denver (CO) District Attorney Beth McCann, and Cook County (Chicago, IL) State’s Attorney Kim Foxx — who are revisiting the role of the prosecutor and embracing new thinking and practices.